mcrojo/iFunMed/README.md

 The parameters for the GEM are gammaB, varEta, nuB (![EqnGEMParam](http://latex.codecogs.com/gif.latex?%5Cgamma_B%2C%20%5Csigma%5E2_%5Ceta%2C%20%5Cnu_B), respectively) and gammaBeta, varEpsilon, nuBeta, gamma (![EqnDEMParam](http://latex.codecogs.com/gif.latex?%5Cgamma_%5Cbeta%2C%20%5Csigma%5E2_%5Cepsilon%2C%20%5Cnu_%5Cbeta%2C%20%5Cgamma), respectively) for the DEM.

-We can visualize the FDR values for each SNP (-log10(p)).
 Considering FDR control of 5% (purple dashed line), there are 3 SNPs that have a non-zero effect for the direct effect model and 2 SNPs for the gene effect.

 ![iFunMed Model Depiction](figures/FDRplot.png)